marbetschar/marco.betschart.name/blog/README.md

 ## [GnuCash Dashboard](2021-11-14-gnucash-dashboard.md)

-_October 2021_ - a personal finance dashboard which turns data from a local GnuCash file into a neat overview of your financial situation.
+_October 2021_ - a personal finance dashboard which turns data from a local GnuCash file into a neat overview of your financial situation… [**more »**](2021-11-14-gnucash-dashboard.md)

 ## [elementary OS: Office Productivity Improvements](2021-09-28-elementary-os-office-productivity-improvements.md)